sbarex/MediaInfo/README.md

 ![Office settings](Assets/settings_office.png)

 Extracting some metadata requires a deep scan of the main file.
 This can cause a delay in the display of the context menu of office files.
-For this reason, the deep scan is enabled only when requested by the chosen tokens or when script tokens are present.
-If the script code does not require access to the metadata, you can avoid its extraction by  placing this comment at the beginning of the code: `/* no-deep-scan */`
+For this reason, the deep scan is enabled only when requested by the chosen tokens are present.
+If you need to access metadata within a script, your code must have this comment at the beginning: `/* require-deep-scan */`

 Available information:
 |**placeholder**|**description**|**example**|**require deep scan**|